Sergio Hernandez-Acosta

 Insights: Some of the top influential factors to get accepted include application promptness, undergraduate GPA, and at least some prior work experience.
 A candidate fares better the earlier they apply and if they have a GPA of around 3.50.

 Employed a decision tree model to predict whether a search will occur during traffic stops by the Austin Police Department.
 Observed features such as time of day of the stop, location, race of driver, reason for stop, among others.
-Additionally, utilized GridSearchCV for model optimization.
+Utilized GridSearchCV for model optimization.

 Figure 2: Interactive heat map depicting the location of the traffic stops in Austin, Texas in 2019.